Don Jacobs helped make these videos

 If you need to replace a blown fuse in your Accord, make sure you replace it with one that has the same amperage as the blown fuse.
 If checking and replacing the fuse for the component in question doesn't work, we recommend seeking assistance from a trusted professional mechanic.
 They should be able to figure out if the component needs to be replaced or if there is a short or some other problem with your Accord.

-If your transmission is running low on fluid, be sure to add some - find out how to do this here!2004 Honda Accord EX 2.4L 4 Cyl.
+If your brake fluid is a little low, learn how to add some here.
+Ignoring a low level leads to big problems2004 Honda Accord EX 2.4L 4 Cyl.
 Sedan (4 Door)